Best Baby Formula 2021

 7. Don’t forget to factor in the cost of bottled water!

 What, you say?
-Don’t you just mix tap water with powered formula?
+Don’t you just mix tap water with powdered formula?

 No, bottled water is recommended by both the American Academy of Pediatrics and the American Dental Association.
 That’s because tap water can contain too much fluoride, which is a problem (discolored teeth).
 If your tap water contains .3 ppm or less fluoride, tap water is okay (ask your local water department for fluoride levels).
 But if fluoride levels are HIGHER than that, you should use bottled water.

 And not just any bottled water: purified, demineralized, deionized, distilled or reverse osmosis filtered water is recommended.
-Also: be sure to boil that bottled water before mixing with powered formula.
+Also: be sure to boil that bottled water before mixing with powdered formula.
 For a full discussion of formula and how to prepare it, see our Baby 411 book here.

 Baby formula certifications: what is organic?